 Published by AAA Foundation for Traffic Safety

 This 11-page downloadable PDF features a 15-question self-rating driving assessment exercise designed to help you examine your driving performance.
 After answering the questions, follow the instructions to calculate your score and get information about your driving performance.
 The driving assessment will list your strengths and weaknesses, along with suggestions for how to improve your driving.

-A six page booklet published by National Center on Senior Transportation that suggests what older drivers can do to assure ongoing safety as a driver.
+This six page booklet suggests what older drivers can do to assure ongoing safety as a driver.
 Suggestions include self assessment or professional driving assessment, take a driving refresher course, ensure you are driving the right car for you, change your driving habits to meet your changing abilities, and make a mobility plan for when you stop driving.
 Resources to put each suggestion into action are provided.

 Note: private insurance, Medicaid and Medicare do not pay for driver evaluations.
 Possible sources for coverage include vocational rehabilitation programs, independent living programs, workers compensation benefit payments, or private pay.

 Contact your local rehabilitation hospital's occupational therapy department for information on OTs who are driving specialists.

 Nationwide directory of ADRS members.
 Look for "Certified Driver Rehabilitation Specialists" or "Driver Rehabilitation Specialists."